 How we expanded our thinking on data portability to include the peer-to-peer sector

-To investigate the opportunities in the peer-to-peer sector we built a multidisciplinary team which included people with experience in research, design, communications, policy and technical development.
+To investigate the opportunities in the peer-to-peer sector we built a multidisciplinary team that included people with experience in research, design, communications, policy and technical development.
 We started with a few rounds of research, including desk research on government interventions and user research, with people who both rent and let properties on peer-to-peer platforms and various other stakeholder groups in the sector.

 Using the knowledge we gained from the research, we used design fiction practices to start imagining and thinking about future scenarios.
 We asked ‘what would happen if…’ questions to help us think beyond what is possible right now, and to visualise different future worlds and services that could be made possible through increased data portability.